-Within the models containing all features, the Random Forest appears to have the best performance, having the lowest RMSE and highest $r^2$ values.
-Still, the models are comparable in performance, with the Neural Network performing worse than the classification models.
+Within the models containing all features, the Random Forest appears to have the best performance, having the lowest RMSE and highest r^2 values.
+Still, the models are comparable in performance, with the Neural Network performing worse than the regression models.
 The ablated models show a similar pattern, with all models having similar values to the original dataset's mean of 2.67.
 Significantly, each model can predict higher scores for more fluent speakers and lower scores for less fluent ones.
 The final crucial observation is that we find highly similar results across the ablated and non-ablated models when comparing the models.
+The p-value of the Linear Regression model was 0.806, the Random Forest was 0.499, and the Neural Network was 0.012.
+Therefore, the only model in which there was no statistical significance in the difference between the full feature set and the ablated feature set was in the Neural Network.
+1

 Our primary aim in this experiment was to compare the performance of different models in predicting fluency in L2 speech.
-While this was not the sole focus of our study, the data suggests that the Random Forest model performed the best, with the Linear Regression model showing no significant differences.
-Interestingly, the classification models outperformed the Neural Network, indicating their potential usefulness in data-scarce scenarios.
-This corroborates the idea that classification models might be desirable in a highly data-scarce scenario.
+While this was not the sole focus of our study, the data suggests that the Random Forest model performed the best, with the Linear Regression model also showing similar results.
+Interestingly, the regression models outperformed the Neural Network, indicating their potential usefulness in data-scarce scenarios.
+This corroborates the idea that regression models might be desirable in a highly data-scarce scenario.

 Overall, the ablated models were nearly indistinguishable from the complete models, indicating that the audio data and their corresponding fluency metrics can be captured along a narrower notion of fluency compatible with read speech.
 As a result, the ablated feature set will be used for all further experiments.
-Additionally, since the classification models performed similarly, the neural network could be underperforming due to insufficient data.
-Therefore, all the models, including the neural network, will continue to be used for Experiment 2.
+Additionally, since the regression models performed similarly, the neural network could be underperforming due to insufficient data.
+However, the Neural Network model was the one in which the ablation caused the least effect.
+Since we could not ascertain for sure which model was the best, all the models, including the neural network, will continue to be used for Experiment 2.